 Alibaba is rather like the yellow pages, a listing and grouping of businesses.
 You want to find trustworthy suppliers who can manufacture your product at the quality, at the right price, and deliver it on time.
 Here’s a great way to do this:

 - Enter search terms.
 Start by entering the same search term your customers use, and then consider synonyms and other phrases.
 Remember, too, that English is a second language for most Chinese suppliers so you may need to think creatively to find the right keywords.

 - Sift search results.
 Skip past the first results.
 Like Google, these are sponsored ads.
 You can filter down to “gold suppliers” if you have too many results.

 Don’t put faith in filtering by gold supplier alone.
 It is an advertising badge suppliers buy from Alibaba, and, contrary to popular belief, doesn’t mean that they have been pre-approved or even that they are a trustworthy supplier.
 Not that that makes them a scam artist either.

 A better way to filter suppliers is to is find established suppliers (filter for gold suppliers with more than two years standing).

 - Search visually.
 Scan through images in the search results to find products similar to what you’re looking for.

 - Apply the “common thread” test.
 If you want to work with factories rather than trading companies, check their catalog of products.
 If there’s a common thread running through them, for example, they are selling products in a certain material like silicone, then that usually means they are a factory.
 But, if they selling everything under the sun, they are probably a trading company.

 - Create a request for quotation (RFQ) letter.
-The Further Reading section at the end of this chapter includes a link for a free RFQ template.
+The Further Reading section at the end of this guide includes a link for a free RFQ template.